gsantiago/jquery-view/README.md

 can use `{{myExpression}}` to print and evaluate expressions, and special attributes called `directives` to manipulate the elements.

-It's heavily inspired on Angular's Template Engine, but it's much much simplier.
+It's heavily inspired by Angular's Templates, but it's much much simplier.

 Here's an example: